-The screening and intake process for volunteering can take anywhere from 6-8 weeks to complete and includes completing the following: Online application, Interview, Reference Checks, Health Screening, Criminal Record Check (for TRI volunteers) and Orientation.
+The screening and intake process for volunteering can take anywhere from 6-8 weeks to complete and includes completing the following: Online application, Interview, Reference Checks, Health Screening, Criminal Record Check, Online Mandatory Modules and a site-specific Orientation.
 Only after volunteers have completed the screening process are they ready to start volunteering.

 All applicants must complete a health screening form prior to beginning their volunteering.
 This form includes immunization status and the completion of a two-step TB test which must be completed by your family doctor.
 UHN does not pay for any costs incurred with the complete of the health screening form.

 New volunteers begin with one placement, once a week.
 Additional opportunities may be considered if you are able to fulfil the commitment expectations and if there is a suitable opening.

 No. All volunteers must make a minimum commitment of 6 months.
 We will only provide confirmation of hours to those who have fulfilled our program requirements.
 If you are only looking to complete 40 hours of community service, we recommend you use a resource such as www.volunteertoronto.ca which lists a variety of organizations who are in need of volunteers.